berkaydonmezs/model-verification-projects/README.md

 # model-verification-projects
-Verification of various model and reanalysis data
+Verification of various model and reanalysis data by Berkay and Kutay Donmez